-The Configuration Register is a read/write register which is used to configure the different modes of the COM20020I 3V.
+The Configuration Register is a read/write register which is used to configure the different modes of the COM20022I 3V.
 The Configuration Register defaults to the value 0001 1000 upon hardware reset only.
 SUBAD0 and SUBAD1 point to the selection in Register 7.

-Sub-Address Register
+6.2.11 Sub-Address Register

-The sub-address register is new to the COM20020I 3V, previously a reserved register.
+The sub-address register is new to the COM20022I 3V, previously a reserved register.
 Bits 2, 1 and 0 are used to select one of the registers assigned to address 7h.
 SUBAD1 and SUBAD0 already exist in the Configuration register on the COM20020B.
-They are exactly same as those in the Sub-Address register.
-If the SUBAD1 and SUBAD0 bits in the Configuration register are changed, the SUBAD1 and SUBAD0 in the Sub-Address register are also changed.
+They are exactly same as those in the Configuration register.
+If the SUBAD1 and SUBAD0 bits in the Configuration register are changed, the SUBAD1and SUBAD0 in the Sub-Address register are also changed.
 SUBAD2 is a new sub-address bit.
-It is used to access the 1 new Set Up register, SETUP2.
-This register is selected by setting SUBAD2=1.
+It Is used to access the 2 new Set Up registers, SETUP2 and BUS CONTROL.
+These registers are selected by setting SUBAD2=1.
 The SUBAD2 bit is cleared automatically by writing the Configuration register.